 47 Jeffreys Neck Road, the Paine house (1694) - This picturesque house remains on its original saltwater farm location.
 Three generations of the Paine family made their home here, From 1916, Greenwood Farm was a summer retreat for the Robert G. Dodge family, who used the Paine House as a guesthouse.

-22 Mineral Street, the Ephraim Harris House (1696, alt.
+22 Mineral Street, the Warner-Harris House (c.
+1696, alt.
 1835) - The earliest sections of this house were built by Daniel Warner in 1696 on Market Street.
 In 1835, Ephraim Harris, builder, was commissioned by Capt.
 Robert Kimball to build a new house on the lot.
 Harris removed a portion of the Warner house to his own land at the corner of Central and Mineral Streets, and enlarged it.

 28 Water Street, the Harris – Stanwood House (1696) - The Harris – Stanwood house was built in 1696 by John Harris.
 John Stanwood acquired the property in 1809 and it remained in his family for many years.
 The right wing was added c.
 1884.